Lane Napper: Personal life

+Lane Napper has his personal acting school called "Camp PULSE Acting Workshop with Lane Napper" where he teaches the new talent to act like their favorite television stars, also he gives the students dancing lessons at his school.
+Napper is the choreographer of the American K-pop band EXP during their musical tour.
+He also gives dancing lessons at the Broadway Dance Center.

 Filmography

 As actor

 Lane Napper participated acting in some television shows and series.

 As choreographer

 Napper is a professional choreographer, participating in some television series.

 As dialogue coach

 Napper participated as dialogue coach in some Nickelodeon television series.